minyanshi1105/cse15l-lab-reports/cse 15L week 1 Lab Report.md

 ## Step 6: Optimizing Remote Running
 * In order to make the process less painful, you may make a *local* edit to WhereAmI.java.
-1. Fellowing command allows you to log in and list the home directory on the remote server:
+1. Fellowing command allows you to log in and list the home directory on the remote server at the same time (logout your remote account before trying this command):
 ```
 $ ssh cs15lfa22@ieng6.ucsd.edu "ls"
 ```